-You might wish to read a case study (click to p 6) on improving pupils' thinking in a primary school.
+Case study 4 (page 38) examines the improvement of pupils' thinking in a primary school.

-Effective teachers of numeracy Improving learning through cognitive intervention Effective pedagogies for gifted and talented students
+- Effective teachers of numeracy - Improving learning through cognitive intervention - · Effective pedagogies for gifted and talented students

-How can you provoke your students to think?
+How can you provoke your pupils to think?

 The approaches used in cognitive acceleration, or thinking skills, owe much to the Russian psychologist, Lev Vygotsky.
 He was fascinated by children's thinking and believed that they learned best in social situations where their curiosity was aroused by something they perceived as strange or perplexing.